Series Representation of Jointly S$\alpha$S Distribution via Symmetric Covariations: Symmetric Covariations

 \end{cor} \begin{proof} Using (\ref{representation}) and Theorem $\ref{high_cov}$, we have

 \end{proof}

-Corollary \ref{non-linear2} below shows that unlike in the covariance function, in general, scaling one coordinate in the symmetric covariation will involve scaling the other one at the meanwhile. \begin{cor}[Non-linearity] Let $\bm{X}=(X_1,X_2)$ be an S$\alpha $S random vector with $\alpha\in(0,2]$ and spectral measure $\bm{\varGamma_{X}}$.
+The preceding corollary expresses the mapping between the symmetric covariation of $aX_1$ and $bX_2$ and that of $X_1$ and $X_2$ when $\beta=\alpha/2$.
+It indicates that the symmetric covariation $[X_1,X_2]_{\alpha,\beta,m}$ becomes linear only when it is degenerate to the covariance function of the Gaussian, i.e., $\alpha=2$, $\beta=1$ and $m=1$.
+Corollary \ref{non-linear2} below shows that, in general, if one argument of the symmetric covariation is multiplied by a factor, then its value is multiplied by some power of this factor, but at the same time the scale factor of the other argument also changes. \begin{cor}[Scaling] Let $\bm{X}=(X_1,X_2)$ be an S$\alpha $S random vector with $\alpha\in(0,2]$ and spectral measure $\bm{\varGamma_{X}}$.
 Let $a$ and $b$ be two real numbers with $a\neq0$, then for $\beta\ge0$ and $m=0$ or $1$,

 \end{cor} \begin{proof} Using Theorem $\ref{high_cov}$ and the fact that $a\neq 0$, we have

 \end{proof}